matteodelabre/saxophone/README.md

     );
 });

-// called when parsing the document is done parser.on('finish', () => {
+// Called when we are done parsing the document parser.on('finish', () => {
     console.log('Parsing finished.');
 });

-// triggers parsing - remember to set up listeners before
+// Triggers parsing - remember to set up listeners before
 // calling this method
 parser.parse('<root><example id="1" /><example id="2" /></root>');
 ```